utkarsh2102/CodeTesting/docs/NTCC2.md

 ## Change of Events

 When I started off, I hit an obstacle.
 Little did we know about how to go about packaging complex applications like that.
-I have been helping out in packages like `gitlab`, `diaspora`, et al. And towards the end of the last week, we learned that `loomio` needs to be done like `diaspora`.
+I have been helping out in packages like `gitlab`, `loomio`, et al. And towards the end of the last week, we learned that `loomio` needs to be done like `loomio`.
 First goes the `loomio-installer`, then would come the main package, loomio.

 Now, the steps that are to be followed for `loomio-installer` are as follows: